 - Session two: January 14 @ 1pm Eastern

 - Session four: January 28 @ 1pm Eastern

-The Monday following each LIVE session, Sarah will lead an open brainstorming session (not recorded).
+After each LIVE session, Sarah will lead an open brainstorming session (not recorded) from 2-4 Eastern.

 “Sarah Aronson was organized, thorough in addressing character development through many avenues, personable in presentation, eager to pose and engage online dialogue in community as well as being responsive to the exercises that she posed for us.”